GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/03-timing-decorator.md

 file: ~/exercises/hello-world-v2/wsgi_1.py
 ```

-Look for the `@metrics.function_call` decorator.
+In this version of our WSGI application we have added the `@metrics.function_call` decorator.

 ```editor:select-matching-text
 text: "@metrics.function_call"
 file: ~/exercises/hello-world-v2/wsgi_1.py
 ```

-The addition of the decorator is the only change to the original WSGI application.
 The implementation of the decorator is in the separate file `~/exercises/hello-world-v2/metrics.py`.

 ```editor:open-file
 file: ~/exercises/hello-world-v2/metrics.py
 ```

-Search for the implementation of the decorator.
+The decorator is implemented using the [wrapt](https://wrapt.readthedocs.io/) Python module, with comments in the code explaining what is happening.

 ```editor:select-matching-text
 text: "def function_call\\(.*\\):"